INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

 \subsubsection{Self-supervised Pretraining}

-We perform self-supervised pretraining for all dense prediction tasks using image crops of size $224 \times 224$ and perturb these images using random combinations of horizontal flips, gaussian blur, random grayscale, and color jitter as proposed in MoCo-v2~\cite{chen2020mocov2}.
-We train the models using the SGD optimizer with batches of size $256$, momentum of $0.9$, and weight decay of $0.0001$.
-We adopt a learning rate of $0.02$ which we decay by a factor of $0.1$ after $60\%$ and $80\%$ of the total epochs.
+We perform self-supervised pretraining for dense prediction tasks using image crops of size $224 \times 224$ and perturb these images using random combinations of horizontal flips, gaussian blur, random grayscale, and color jitter as proposed in MoCo-v2~\cite{chen2020mocov2}.
+We \rebuttal{randomly initialize the model weights and update them }using the SGD optimizer with batches of size $256$, momentum of $0.9$, and weight decay of $0.0001$.
+We adopt a learning rate of $0.02$ which we decay by a factor of $0.1$ after $60\%$ and $80\%$ of the \rebuttal{training steps}.
 We train the models for $100$ and $200$ epochs on the SB16 and FP22 datasets respectively and ablate over different pre-training lengths for FP22 in~\secref{ablation:epochs}.
 We inject noise features into the outputs of all residual blocks of the ResNet-50 backbone.
 For instance segmentation, we inject noise with a granularity of $1/32$, while we employ noise masks with a granularity $1/4$ for semantic segmentation and object detection.
-Further, we limit the quantity of noise to 20\% of the final composited feature map for object detection and instance segmentation, while we apply 40\% of noise features for semantic segmentation.
-We ablate different granularities and quantities of noise injection in~\secref{ablation:granularity} and \secref{ablation:quantity}, respectively.
-Moreover, we select source and noise dataset pairs such that the sizes of plants in the noise dataset is smaller than those in the source dataset.
-Accordingly, we utilize the Open Plant Phenotype Database~\cite{pheno2020} as noise for the SB16 dataset and use SB16 as noise for the FP22 dataset.
+Further, we limit the quantity of noise to 20\% of the final composite feature map for object detection and instance segmentation, while we apply 40\% of noise features for semantic segmentation.
+We ablate different granularities and quantities of noise injection in~\secref{ablation:granularity} and \secref{ablation:quantity}, respectively. \rebuttal{We} utilize the \rebuttal{FP22 dataset} as noise for the SB16 dataset and \rebuttal{vice versa}.
 Lastly, we normalize both the source and noise images using the dataset statistics computed using the source dataset.